cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 Measure the diameters of any trees on your property.
 You can calculate the diameter of a tree by taking a measurement of the trunk at 4.5 feet from the ground.
 Not all trees grow straight up from the ground.
 Some grow on a slope, others lean to one side, and some branch out near the ground.
 If that sounds like one of your trees, [use this diagram to measure your tree](https://www.austintexas.gov/page/residential-tree-permit-process).

-You will not be able to remove trees that are 19 inches or more in diameter and also considered heritage trees.&nbsp;[Learn more about protected trees and construction requirements](/residential/residential-toolkit/building-near-a-tree/).
+You will not be able to remove trees that are 19 inches or more in diameter and also considered heritage trees.
+[Learn more about protected trees and construction requirements](/residential/residential-toolkit/building-near-a-tree/).

 > ###### What is a critical root zone?
 >